A robust transparency is necessary at this time in our history.

 NOTE: It is NOT a customary practice of the adherents of Sikh Dharma to proselytize.
 Sikhs often express the term "Sat Kartar," meaning, "God is the Doer."
 In this sense meaning, only those with such destiny are to be Sikhs.

-The Sikh turban is worn by both men and women.
-The turban is not just laid or wrapped around the head, it is tied in a special way as to maximize the benefits to the wearer.
+The turban, which is not just laid or wrapped around the head, is tied in a special way as to maximize the benefits to the wearer.
 The turban does not just sit on top of the head, it caresses the skull in such a way as to enhance the powers of the amazing human brain.
 Properly tying the turban enables one to command the sixth center, the Agia Chakra.

 Covering the skull stabilizes cerebral matter and the twenty-six parts of your magnificent brain, which are interlocked with the neurological system and the electromagnetic field.
 Covering one's head creates a focus of the functional circuit of the hemispheres, and tunes up the neurological system.
 The whole head is covered, not just the Crown Chakra.
 Any head covering that covers the entire head is acceptable; white natural fabric, such as cotton, is ideal.

-In America, the followers of the Sikh Dharma are the only spiritual group whose practice includes the wearing of turban.
+In America, the followers of Sikh Dharma are the only spiritual group whose practice includes the wearing of turban.
 Sikhs tie turban as a constant reminder to live life as a student (sikh).
 In addition to its technical aspects the turban acts serendipitously as an effective sociological filter, i.e., a Bigot Detector.
-A bigot is a person who is intolerantly devoted to their prejudices or opinions.
+See more at Turbanators.com.
+Also see Definitions.